 Due to the additional nucleotide affected by the large deletion in Gar12, the deletion leads to a frameshift that affects all codons upstream of the DELLA-domain and thus substantially affects the structural integrity of DELLA.
-This means that although the GAI gene exhibits a gain-of-function mutation, which renders the protein resistant to proteasomal degradation, the deletion changes a substantial number of amino acids in the functional GRAS-domain and therefore the repressive effect of DELLA is subverted and the plant is able to thrive (Figure 1A).
+This means that although the GAI gene exhibits a gain-of-function mutation, which renders the protein resistant to proteasomal degradation, the deletion changes a substantial number of amino acids in the functional GRAS-domain.
+Therefore the repressive effect of DELLA is subverted and the plant is able to thrive (Figure 1A).

 In the Gar13 strain, the gain-of-function deletion of 51bp of the DELLA region is present, meaning that the phenotypic reversion is not given by the presence of the DELLA domain, but rather by another mutation in the functional domain.
-We assume that the only mutation that could be able to abrogate the gain-of-function mutation DELLA is a single nucleotide deletion of a guanine at position 5’149’624, which induces a frameshift in the reading frame and thus probably affects the functional GRAS-domain.
-Similar to Gar12, this strain is able to grow normally, due to inactivation of the DELLA protein (Figure 1A and B).
+We assume that the only mutation that could be able to abrogate the gain-of-function mutation DELLA is a single nucleotide, which induces a frameshift in the reading frame and thus probably affects the functional GRAS-domain (Table xx and Figure 1).
+Similar to Gar12, this strain is able to grow normally, due to inactivation of the DELLA protein (Figure 1).

 Figure 1: Illustrative summary of the project.
 (A) The DELLA protein is shown with its main domains.
 Regions highlighted in red represent deletions that were found in Gar12 and/or Gar13.
-(B) Model explaining the phenotypic reversion of Gar12 and Gar13.
-On the one hand, mutated DELLA cannot bind to GA-loaded GID1 and is therefore not degraded.
-On the other hand, the frameshift mutation in the functional GRAS-domain lead to the production of a protein, which cannot fulfill its function (e.g. sequestration of transcription factor responsible for the activation of GA-responsive genes).

-The other 3bp deletion of an isoleucine codon, which was discovered downstream of the primary deletion, is probably redundant as the 51bp deletion prevents DELLA from binding to GA-loaded GID1 regardless of other mutations.
+The other 3bp deletion, which was discovered downstream of the primary deletion, is probably redundant as the 51bp deletion prevents DELLA from binding to GA-loaded GID1 regardless of other mutations.
 Furthermore, this variant is found in both Gar12 and Gar13, which suggests that the mutation did not arise from random mutagenesis, but was probably already present in C63.

 Since loss-of-function mutations in SPY are known to suppress gain-of-function mutations in GAI, we also searched for potential non-synonymous mutations in SPY.
 However, in both strains, we only found one missense variant in the SPY gene, changing a valine to alanine in the amino acid chain.
-This mutation is unlikely to have an effect on the function of SPY protein since the amino acid substitution (V to A) is a conservative replacement with a low impact on biochemical properties.
-Moreover, similar to the 3bp inframe deletion in GAI, this mutation was also found in both Gar12 and Gar13 and is therefore probably also present in the original plant C63.
+This mutation is unlikely to have an impact on the function of SPY since the amino acid substitution (V to A) is a conservative replacement with a low impact on biochemical properties.
+Moreover, similar to the 3bp inframe deletion in GAI, this mutation was also found in both Gar12 and Gar13 and was therefore presumably present in the original plant C63.
 Taken together, Gar12 and Gar13 do not exhibit the dwarf phenotype due to mutations in the functional GRAS-domain of GAI rather than loss-of-function mutations in SPY (Figure 1B).